 Her new film, currently in post-production, “Symphony in the Dark” is the story of a blind composer who created the first woman folklore orchestra in Iran.

-Ms. Maleknasr uses her camera to illuminate the hearts and minds of all people across cultural divides.
-It is her wish that her films promote understanding between the East and West.
+Ms. Maleknasr, an Iranian-American, a bi-cultural artist fluent in English, Farsi, and Dari, can easily gain access and communicate with all people across cultural and religious divides.
+It is her wish that her films contribute to better understanding between the East and West.